Credit card protection with Section 75

 - You withdraw cash using your credit card.

 - The purchase was made by an additional cardholder.
-To be covered, you might need to show that you as the primary cardholder will benefit from the purchase.
+To be covered, you might need to show that you, as the primary cardholder, will benefit from the purchase.
 For example, Section 75 could apply if it was a joint purchase like a family holiday or if the additional cardholder used the card to buy you a birthday present.

 - You use your credit card to buy a gift in someone else’s name.
-For example, if you buy a flight or a gift subscription for somebody else you may not be able to claim under Section 75.
+For example, if you buy a flight or a gift subscription for somebody else, you may not be able to claim under Section 75.

-- You use your card for money transfers or other indirect forms of payment, such as vouchers bought from a third-party supplier.
-For example, a clothes store voucher bought at the supermarket.
+- You use your card for money transfers or other indirect forms of payment, such as vouchers bought from a third-party supplier – for example, a clothes store voucher bought at the supermarket.

 Hire purchase (HP) also isn’t covered under Section 75.
 However, the supplier is legally obliged under the Supply of Goods Act to make sure goods they sell are as described and not faulty.

-How do you make a Section 75 claim?
+How to make a Section 75 claim

 - Write or email your credit card provider and state that you’re making a claim under Section 75 of the Consumer Credit Act.
+You may also be able to start a claim through your credit card provider’s online portal or mobile banking app.

 - Clearly detail when and where the payment was made and how much you paid.
 Include a copy of the receipt or proof of purchase that backs up your claim.